How to File a Complaint

 The Nova Scotia Board of Registration of Embalmers and Funeral Directors (N.S.B.R.E.F.D) or the "Board" is empowered by the Embalmers and Funeral Directors Act (the "Act") to consider and investigate complaints regarding the conduct or actions of any person licensed pursuant to the Embalmers and Funeral Directors Act and Regulations.

 The Board has the authority to define what constitutes incompetence and misconduct of Embalmers and Funeral Directors.
 They have established procedures to deal with complaints from fellow practitioners.
 More importantly, the Board has an obligation to the public.
 It is part of their mandate to hear and, if deemed warranted through the review of evidence, take action concerning complaints from consumers or family members.
 These complaints may be associated with the practices or conduct of either the funeral home and/or the licensed staff.
 The board will accept and investigate complaints based on the polciies, Acts, and Regulations that govern the profession.

 Complaints must be made in writing and sent to the N.S.B.R.E.F.D. at email@example.com

-When a complaint is received the Administrator will review it for the following:
+When a complaint is received the Executive Manager will review it for the following:

 Has the funeral service business or funeral employee violated the Funeral Services Act or Regulations?